 G) Anchor and foundation analysis for mobile zip lines shall consider the load path through the anchor attachment point and identify loading through all components, including an identified fixed foundation.
 Vehicle frames or under frames can be used as fixed foundations, providing a verifiable load analysis is submitted.
 Alternate qualification, consisting of a statement by the vehicle manufacturer confirming the anchor attachment point and loadings are suitable for the vehicle, is acceptable.

-2) An inspection by a third party inspector shall be conducted each time a major component is modified.
+2) An inspection by a third-party inspector shall be conducted each time a major component is modified.
 Scheduled component replacements in accordance with manufacturer or designer maintenance procedures does not constitute a design modification.

-3) Fixed zip lines shall be inspected by a third party inspector annually.
+3) Fixed zip lines shall be inspected by a third-party inspector annually.
 Results and the report shall be made available to the Department.

 4) Differences between the design as detailed in the engineer's report and evaluation, and the implemented installation by a competent person, shall be reconciled.
 Appropriate explanations of the differences, which may include modified drawings, procedures, analyses and additional calculations shall be appended to the original design report or engineering evaluation as applicable.
 Owner's manuals shall be updated to reflect the engineer's or manufacturer's acceptance of the modifications.